2009

 - Announcement of ten semi-finalist: May 16th

-- Announcemnt of winners: July 6th
+- Announcement of winners: July 6th

 2005